Oma's Fächerkartoffeln aka Hasselback Potatoes ❤️

 ➤ by Oma Gerhild Fulson

 This is a great way to cook sweet potatoes and regular potatoes as well.
 The only difference is that the sweet potatoes may need slightly less time in the oven.
 Check below the recipe for some extra tips and tricks.
-You'll find an easy way to cut them.
+I'll show you an easy way to cut them.

 - 4 serving-sized potatoes (baking variety if possible) or sweet potatoes